apt142/crypto_tracker/README.md

 For maintainability, I'd want to add typing to the project.

+Everything here though is build on a really solid django stack.
+So, porting it to a more robust environment shouldn't require hardly any code changes to scale on the server level.

 > What would you change if you needed to track many other metrics or support every exchange and pair available?

 I made the `CurrencySpecificDatem` object really small with concise values so that it could be queried really easily.
 This should add utility for aggregate functions.
 If performance was at a high premium, I'd change `currency` and `crypto_id` to integer fields so that DB indexing is much faster with those and searching by string.